vippsas/feedapi-spec/SPEC.md

 one may transfer a cursor from.
 For instance this can be the path through an inheritance tree to the root (first parent, then grand-parent, and so on).

-This functionality can also be used to *merge* partitions.
-In that case there may for instance be a single partition that has a `cursorFromPartitions` listing two parent partitions.

 ## Discovery call

 A simple argument-less `GET` returns information about the feed.